-City treasurer; bond or insurance; premium; duties; reports.
+City treasurer; bond or insurance; premium; duties; reports; continuing education; requirements.

-(1) The city treasurer shall be required to give bond or evidence of equivalent insurance of not less than twenty-five thousand dollars, or he or she may be required to give bond in double the sum of money estimated by the city council at any time to be in his or her hands belonging to the city.
+(1) The city treasurer of a city of the first class shall be required to give bond or evidence of equivalent insurance of not less than twenty-five thousand dollars, or he or she may be required to give bond in double the sum of money estimated by the city council at any time to be in his or her hands belonging to the city.
 The city treasurer shall be the custodian of all money belonging to the city.
 The city council shall pay the actual premium of the bond or insurance coverage of such treasurer.

-(3) The city treasurer shall keep a record of all outstanding bonds against the city, showing the number and amount of each bond, for and to whom the bonds were issued, and the date upon which any bond is purchased, paid, or canceled.
+(3) The city treasurer of a city of the first class shall keep a record of all outstanding bonds against the city, showing the number and amount of each bond, for and to whom the bonds were issued, and the date upon which any bond is purchased, paid, or canceled.
 He or she shall accompany the annual statement submitted pursuant to section 19-1101 with a description of the bonds issued and sold in that year and the terms of sale, with every item of expense thereof.

-(4) The city treasurer may employ and appoint a delinquent tax collector, who shall be allowed a percentage upon his or her collections to be fixed by the city council, not to exceed the fees allowed by law to the county treasurer for like services.
+(4) The city treasurer of a city of the first class may employ and appoint a delinquent tax collector, who shall be allowed a percentage upon his or her collections to be fixed by the city council, not to exceed the fees allowed by law to the county treasurer for like services.
 Upon taxes collected by such delinquent tax collector, the city treasurer shall receive no fees.

-(5) The city treasurer shall prepare all special assessment lists and shall collect all special assessments.
+(5) The city treasurer of a city of the first class shall prepare all special assessment lists and shall collect all special assessments.